niels-borne/Jouanolou/README.md

 ### State of the edition
 - [x] Transcription
-- [ ] Proof-read and preface
+- [x] Proof-read and preface
-- [ ] Expert review and foreword
 - [ ] Preprint
 - [ ] Releases

-This project is conducted with the _authorization of J.-P. Jouanolou_ and was typeset in LaTeX under the direction of Mateo Carmona, with the collaboration of Niels Borne, along with volunteers:
+This project was conducted with the _authorization of J.-P. Jouanolou_ and was typeset in LaTeX under the direction of Mateo Carmona, with the collaboration of Niels Borne, along with volunteers:

 - Bruno Kahn
 - Fan Xuanrui